zarkatech/Migrate-Mailbox-Permissions/README.md

 # Migrate-Mailbox-Permissions
-PowerShell scripts to audit and migrate existing mailbox and delegate permissions from on-premises Exchange or between Exchanag Online tenants.
+PowerShell scripts to audit and migrate existing mailbox and delegate permissions from on-premises Exchange or between Exchange Online tenants.